-Old Towers is actually a simple concept and one that works incredibly well.
+Old Towers is a simple concept that works incredibly well.
 We are in control of a cute little guy(s) who runs around a vertical tower collecting yellow pills like our friend from that maze.
-He can run in all four directions but, once he begins to move, his momentum continues in that direction until coming into contact with a wall or object.
+He can run in all four directions but, once he begins to move, momentum continues in that direction until coming into contact with a wall or object.
 Once all the yellow items are collected he can head towards the exit tile and onto the next level.

 Sounds cool, right?
 Yep, so let's check out some screenshots of this funky little game...